We Aren’t Just Pool Builders… We’re Master Craftsmen

 Blue Stake: Blue Stake is a public service to locate all public utility lines.
 Clients may see paint on the street made by each utility.
 Blue Stake DOES NOT verify locations of septic, sewer, electric, or other lines within the barrier of the property.

-Drafting: Our in house draftsperson will take your Project Manager’s renderings and pre-site report to create a working CAD engineered plan.
+Drafting: Our in house draftsperson will take your Designer’s renderings and pre-site report to create a working CAD engineered plan.
 You will receive a copy of the engineered plan so that you, the client, may know all measurements, materials, locations, etc. If something does not look right or stands out as different from your perception of the conceptual renderings, this is a good time to bring it up and request any changes.

 Permit Submittal: Once drafting is complete and there are no red flags from Blue Stake and Pre-site, your project will be entered into your municipality’s Building Review Office for Permitting.
 Turnaround on the permit process is different for each municipality.